Bigdasgit/agnes-kdd26/README.md

 python3 run_agnes.py --dataset Ogbn --dataset_path /home/nvme1/ogbn128K_64bit/ --sb-size 1024 --num-workers 16 --sizes 10,10,10
 ```
 % run parameters
+ - --dataset: name of the dataset to be used for training and testing
+ - --dataset_path: path of the dataset
- - num-epochs: number of epochs to train the model
+ - --num-epochs: number of epochs to train the model
- - num-workers: number of worker threads
+ - --num-workers: number of worker threads
- - num-hiddens: number of hidden units in the model's layers
+ - --num-hiddens: number of hidden units in the model's layers
- - dataset: name of the dataset to be used for training and testing
+ - --sb-size:
- - sizes: comma-separated values representing the sizes of neighborhoods to sample at each GNN layer
+ - --sizes: comma-separated values representing the sampling sizes of neighborhoods at each GNN layer
- - model: model type to be used for training (sage|gcn|gat)
+ - --model: model type to be used for training (sage|gcn|gat)
- - buffer-size: maximum available size of buffer in megabytes
+ - --buffer-size: maximum available size of buffer in megabytes